sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-compose/index.md

 Once the server is ready (the `sourcegraph-frontend-0` service is healthy when running `docker ps`), navigate to the hostname or IP address on port `80`.
 Create the admin account, then you'll be guided through setting up Sourcegraph for code searching and navigation.

 ## Configuration

+The following section represents a number of key configuration items for your deployment.
+For more detailed configuration, see Sourcegraph's [configuration](../../config/index.md) docs.

 #### Enable tracing